Be honest with your answers when donating blood - Laboratory scientist

 Ms. Baiden was addressing issues related to blood donation at the weekly “Your Health!
 Our Collective Responsibility!
 A Ghana News Agency initiative aimed at promoting health-related communication and providing a platform for health information dissemination to influence personal health choices through improved health literacy

-Ms. Baiden, supported by Mr. Robert Tetteh Djimajor, also an IMaH Medical Laboratory Scientist, explained that as a routine before blood donation "we first take personal details like your name, age, date of birth, address, and other contacts.
+Ms. Baiden, supported by Mr. Robert Tetteh Djimajor, also a IMaH Medical Laboratory Scientist, explained that, as a routine before blood donation “we first take personal details like your name, age, date of birth, address, and other contacts.
 We then further proceed to ask confidential health questions.”

-Ms. Baiden emphasized that donors were expected to come clean about medications taken in recent times, current health status, specific sexual activities, and other lifestyles.
+Ms. Baiden emphasised that donors were expected to come clean about medications taken in recent times, current health status, specific sexual activities, and other lifestyles.

 “These questions are very confidential and help safeguard your own health and the health of the person receiving the blood.
 We only want to ensure that one is fully fit physically, mentally, and emotionally before donating blood,” she said.